California Debt Relief: The Tools You Need to Escape the Debt Trap

 California’s unemployment rate was 16.1% during the height of the COVID-19 pandemic in 2020.
 It’s since dropped to 4% — a noticeable improvement, even though it’s still 0.5% higher than the national unemployment rate.

-As the unemployment rate continues to drop, the state’s job growth continues to rise.
-Currently, California ranks 10th in terms of job creation with 850,600 new jobs over the past 12 months.
+As the unemployment rate drops, the state’s job growth continues to rise.
+California ranks 10th in job creation with 850,600 new jobs over the past 12 months.

-The state is not a right-to-work state, however, so employees may be required to join a union whether they want to or not.
+However, the state is not a right-to-work state, so employees may be required to join a union whether they want to or not.
 This can lead to increased job security in some cases.

 How to apply for unemployment benefits in California